TimeBomb 2000

 "Don't fear the night - fear what hunts at night."

-Originally Posted by fruit loop
+fruit loop said:

 Bughunt, I'm an activist and I've marched in support of a number of causes, free speech being one of them.
 I spent two days outside a library after a "community council" decided it shouldn't stock certain books.
 You bet I'll defend freedom to the end.